Mirudhula-m/mirudhula-m.github.io/_posts/2022-11-05-create-website.md

 At the beginning, I did seem to struggle a bit to make the template work when hosting it on GitHub pages.
 It felt like I followed most of the instructions but I seemed to be able to make it work locally but not after deployment.
 I tried out other templates which did not seem to have this problem, but decided to stick with the hydejack template due to design choice.

 Most of the instructions are already provided by Florian on the main website, so I will try to pick out points and consolidate the details that are required to make a website on GitHub pages smoothly.
 I will try to make this small and concise with only the necessary resources.
-Expand the toggle for more details.

 ### Install Jekyll and Ruby**:**